awsdocs/amazon-ec2-user-guide/doc_source/concepts-reserved-instances-application.md

 When you buy Reserved Instances, Amazon EC2 automatically applies any discounts to the part of your purchase that falls within a discount pricing tier\.
 You don't need to do anything differently, and you can buy Reserved Instances using any of the Amazon EC2 tools\.
 For more information, see [Buying Reserved Instances](ri-market-concepts-buying.md)\.

-After the list value of your active Reserved Instances in a region crosses into a discount pricing tier, any future purchase of Reserved Instances in that region are charged at a discounted rate\.
-If a single purchase of Reserved Instances in a region takes you over the threshold of a discount tier, then the portion of the purchase that is above the price threshold is charged at the discounted rate\.
+After the list value of your active Reserved Instances in a Region crosses into a discount pricing tier, any future purchase of Reserved Instances in that Region are charged at a discounted rate\.
+If a single purchase of Reserved Instances in a Region takes you over the threshold of a discount tier, then the portion of the purchase that is above the price threshold is charged at the discounted rate\.
 For more information about the temporary Reserved Instance IDs that are created during the purchase process, see [Crossing Pricing Tiers](#crossing-pricing-tiers)\.

-If your list value falls below the price point for that discount pricing tier—for example, if some of your Reserved Instances expire—future purchases of Reserved Instances in the region are not discounted\.
+If your list value falls below the price point for that discount pricing tier—for example, if some of your Reserved Instances expire—future purchases of Reserved Instances in the Region are not discounted\.
 However, you continue to get the discount applied against any Reserved Instances that were originally purchased within the discount pricing tier\.

 When you buy Reserved Instances, one of four possible scenarios occurs:
-+ **No discount**—Your purchase within a region is still below the discount threshold\.
++ **No discount**—Your purchase within a Region is still below the discount threshold\.
-+ **Partial discount**—Your purchase within a region crosses the threshold of the first discount tier\.
++ **Partial discount**—Your purchase within a Region crosses the threshold of the first discount tier\.
 No discount is applied to one or more reservations and the discounted rate is applied to the remaining reservations\.
-+ **Full discount**—Your entire purchase within a region falls within one discount tier and is discounted appropriately\.
++ **Full discount**—Your entire purchase within a Region falls within one discount tier and is discounted appropriately\.
-+ **Two discount rates**—Your purchase within a region crosses from a lower discount tier to a higher discount tier\.
++ **Two discount rates**—Your purchase within a Region crosses from a lower discount tier to a higher discount tier\.
 You are charged two different rates: one or more reservations at the lower discounted rate, and the remaining reservations at the higher discounted rate\.

 ### Crossing Pricing Tiers<a name="crossing-pricing-tiers"></a>